 Who Qualifies for a Conventional Mortgage in

-To purchase a home in Texas using a conventional mortgage, you already know that you cannot finance above the conventional loan limits.
+To purchase a home using a conventional mortgage, you already know that you cannot finance above the conventional loan limits.

 You will also need to order an appraisal of the property you wish to purchase.